 Pension Benefits Standards Act, 1985.
 As indicated in OSFI guidance on

-Buy-in Annuity Products, they are considered an investment of the plan and are subject to the same rules that apply to any investment made by the plan administrator.
+Buy-in Annuity Products, they are considered investments of the plan and are subject to the same rules that apply to any investment made by the plan administrator.

 The federal government recently signed the

-2020 Agreement Respecting Multi-jurisdictional Pension Plans (the 2020 Agreement) that will come into effect on July 1, 2020.
+2020 Agreement Respecting Multi-jurisdictional Pension Plans (the 2020 Agreement) that came into effect on July 1, 2020.
 In addition to the federal government, the following provinces are signatories to the 2020 Agreement: Alberta, British Columbia, New Brunswick, Nova Scotia, Ontario, Quebec and Saskatchewan.
 Paragraph 6(f) of Schedule B of the 2020 Agreement provides that the portability restriction rules of the jurisdiction under which the plan is registered will apply to portability transfers.
+OSFI has adjusted the

 For more information on the 2020 Agreement, including the effects of Manitoba and Newfoundland and Labrador not signing the 2020 Agreement, please see our related